bahriddin/ckeditor-html5-video/README.md

     config.extraPlugins = 'html5video';
     ```

 3. Download and configure all its dependencies, too (e.g. widget, widgetselection, clipboard, lineutils).
+Moreover, if you use a GNU/Linux distro you need to set the right permissions for the folders and files.

 ### Add-on Dependencies